eshort0401/EPBC_scrape/README.md

 and referral type.
 1. Combine the PDFs associated with each referral into a single PDF.
 1. Reformat the data in `EPBC_notices.csv`, and lookup relevant data from the PDF files to create a comprehensive database `EPBC_database.csv`.
-Currently supports the following.
     - Reformat the "Title of referral" field.
-  - Look up data on each referral holder from the ASIC company register.
+    - Look up data on each referral holder from the ASIC company register, such as ABN.

 # Installation

 ## Supported Systems
-- Unix based systems (i.e. Linux and Mac).
+- Unix systems (i.e. Linux and Mac).
 - Windows 10.
-(Currently, operating system calls on Windows use powershell, which only ships by default with Windows 10.
+(Currently, operating system calls on Windows use the Windows Powershell, which only ships by default with Windows 10.
 Future versions will support older versions of Windows.)